 - Trip Materials – information about flights, packing, entry and departure requirements, airport transfers, gratuities, etc.

 - All airfare (except flights listed as included), airport and departure taxes, and any excess baggage fees.
 Round-trip airfare is approximately $875 to $1,200 between the US and Kathmandu, depending on origin.

 - Passport and visa fees.

 - Gratuities – tipping our resident guides is always discretionary.
-However, we suggest budgeting approximately $13 to $16 per participant per day for March 14 through March 29 ($210 to $250 total per participant) to be distributed among the resident guides and staff who assist Tashi.
+However, we will add a gratuity of $265 per participant ($17 per participant per day for March 14 to March 29 to be distributed among the resident guides and staff who assist Tashi) to your final payment.

 - Mandatory emergency medical and evacuation insurance.
 For more information see travel insurance.